Logboy2000/newpc.sh/README.md

 # newpc.sh
- a script for when i install my new computer
+ A GUI script for when I install a new computer